Documentation Index

 Competitor & market analysis

 An agent that tracks competitor activity and surfaces changes worth knowing about.
-How it works:- A Background Job triggers the agent daily or weekly

 - The agent checks competitor websites, social media, or product pages